Why I built yet another dependency graph scanner

 bomly mcp serve

-It's one integration point among several, not the center of the design — but a scanner that returns the same answer to a human and to an agent feels like the right shape for where things are heading.
+It's one integration point among several, not the center of the design — but a scanner that returns the same answer to a human and to an agent feels like the right design for where things are going.

 How it's built (and how to judge it)

 Bomly is built with a lot of help from AI, and I'm not shy about saying so.
 But it isn't vibe-coded.
 I'm in the loop the whole way — steering and redirecting as the work takes shape — and every change goes through review by multiple models playing different roles and critiquing each other, before a final human review pass from me.
-Under all of it sits a broad smoke-test suite and a benchmark command built into the tool for measuring dependency-graph resolution against real repositories.
+Underneath all of that is a broad smoke-test suite and a built-in benchmark command that measures dependency-graph resolution against real repositories.

 I'd genuinely rather you evaluate Bomly by its code, tests, docs, and honest limitations than by any adjective I could put in front of it.
 How the built-ins handle the network, the enrichment endpoint list, the diff classification — they're all things you can read in the source and check.
 A security tool should be checkable, not taken on faith.